-For the continuous analyzation of the aggregation process of silver nanoparticles, the mixed solution of 40 mL silver colloid and 20 mL Cu2+ (solution 2 in Table 1) was analyzed with time.
-The students monitored the visually and attractive color changes for 2 hours and analyzed it by following the UV-Visible absorption spectra, particle size and zeta potential.
-They found that the yellow green solution of silver nanoparticles vanished and turned into a blue solution with a grey-black precipitate, just like the solution obtained in part 1 of the experiment, (Figure 6).
+For the continuous analysis of the aggregation process of silver nanoparticles, the mixed solution of 40 mL of silver colloid and 20 mL of Cu2+ (Solution 2 in Table 1) was analyzed over time.
+The students monitored the visually and attractive color changes for 2 hours, and analyzed these changes by following the UV-Visible absorption spectra, particle size, and zeta potential.
+They found that the yellow-green color of the silver nanoparticle solution changed to a blue solution with a grey-black precipitate, just as the solution obtained in Part 1 of the experiment (Figure 6).